 If the mother refuses to sign an AOP, or if the alleged father denies paternity, you must file a Paternity Action in district court.

-- The Order: Once paternity is established, the judge should issue an order directing the Oklahoma State Department of Health to amend the birth certificate.
-Provided, there are no complications with another presumed father existing for the first two years of the child’s life.
+3. The Order: Once paternity is established, the judge should issue an order directing the Oklahoma State Department of Health to amend the birth certificate.
+The judge will issue this order provided another man did not establish presumed paternity during the child’s first two years.

 Method 3: The Presumption of Paternity